 Cracks and splits occur in baked goods, especially in pies, as a result of moisture issues.
 The moisture is usually sucked out of the pie too fast, causing the custard-like filling to dry out and separate.
-This phenomenon happens to cheesecakes most often, despite the water bath they baked in.
-For the cheesecake, the reason for the splitting top is a bit more involved, but it is also fixable.
+This phenomenon happens to cheesecakes most often, despite the water bath they're baked in.

 Time and Temperature Issues

 The primary cause of a split cheesecake is heat and a longer-than-necessary baking time.
 The lengthy exposure to the heat is what causes the drying and separation that leads to split cheesecakes.
 You should actually turn off the oven temperature before the center of the cheesecake is set.
 As the heat dissipates in the oven, the cooking completes and is finished long before the cheesecake can dry out.

 A lesser-known cause of splitting cheesecakes is overbeating.
 It is tempting to want to beat the cheesecake batter beyond the moment it reaches smoothness.
 However, doing so incorporates air into the batter that get trapped until the cheesecake settles in the oven.
 During the baking process, the air is released, causing the top to split.
 To prevent this phenomenon, only beat the cheesecake batter until it is smooth or for the time suggested in the recipe.

 To help reduce the effects of the heat on the cheesecake, open the oven door slightly to help the heat to dissipate as the oven cools.
 You can help solve the overbeating problem by letting the cream cheese come to room temperature before incorporating it into the cheesecake.
 When beating the batter, use the low speed on your mixer or food processor to prevent the excess air from getting into the batter.